DiamondLightSource/deploy-tools/README.md

 commands.
 The deployment_root just needs to be a writeable location for all files to get deployed under.

-VSCode configuration has been added to perform the primary functions using defaults that reference locations in the VSCode dev container.

-An additional 'Clean deployment' task has been provided to set up the deployment_root correctly.
-For the moment, this will output everything to a 'demo-output' folder.

 ```
 deployment_root = /path/to/deployment/root
 config_folder = /path/to/config/folder